-- Eights are double Four, so have a hint of that stability and certainty – they talk about new goals, structure that is more solid that the four and hard to change for better or for worse.
+- Eights are double Four, so have a hint of that stability and certainty – they talk about new goals, a structure that is more solid than the four and hard to change for better or for worse.

 - Nines are about endings, but unlike the tens, they don’t show new beginnings so much.
 They ask for things to be wrapped up.

 - Tens wrap it up, there is finalization to the number ten, and the promise of a new dawn, a full circle.

 The Court cards stump some people, but they are in fact very easy to work with.
 They represent people in relation to the querent; older people as symbolized by the Queen or the King, or younger people as shown by the Knights and Pages (or Princesses).
 The suits – swords, wands, cups or pentacles, talk about the types of people they are (intellectual, fiery, emotional or grounded).

 Let’s work with the idea of a Love Question.
 Betty would like to know about whether she should pursue her relationship with her ex.
 After she focuses on her question and sets up a good space for the reading, she shuffles the deck, cuts it into three, and then picks the card from the top.
 The card that she pulls is the five of cups.

 Firstly, the fact that it is a Minor Arcana Card illustrates that the situation is within our control; this is perhaps, right now, less of a spiritual journey than a worldly lesson.
 The five talks about change thrust upon us, and the cups say the change is of an emotional nature – and fives are known to be tough.